-For the BMUS fishery in Guam in 2021, total estimated BMUS catch was 54,217 lb, a 122% increase relative to the recent 10-year average and a 98% increase compared to the recent 20-year average.
+For the BMUS fishery in Guam in 2022, total estimated BMUS catch was 45,071 lb, but this number is undergoing verification prior to finalization.
 No commercial catch trends were reported due to issues with data confidentiality (i.e., less than three dealers and/or vendors reporting data).
-CPUE for BMUS harvested by the bottomfish handline gear was presenting using two metrics in the 2021 report, pounds per trip and pounds per gear hour.
-There was 28 pounds of BMUS caught per trip in Guam in 2021, a 65% increase from the recent 10-year average and a 47% increase from the 20-year average.
-CPUE in pounds per gear hour was 1.58 for BMUS harvested with the bottomfish handline gear, which coincided with increases relative to the recent 10- and 20-year averages (45% and 25%, respectively).
-The tallied number of fishing trips that harvested BMUS increased by 70% compared with the 10-year average to 92 trips, which also represented a 53% decrease relative to the 20-year average.
-The number of bottomfish fishing gear hours on trips that harvested BMUS was 1,652, a 62% increase from the 10-year average and a 65% increase to the 20-year average.
-The tallied number of unique vessels harvested BMUS in Guam was 56, an increase to both the

-10- and 20-year averages by 40% and 27%, respectively.
-The average number of fishers per trip was 3, which was consistent with historical averages.
-There was no released BMUS in 2010, and a relatively low amount of non-BMUS released.
-The overall bycatch rate for Guam boat-based fisheries was 0.24% in 2021, representing a decrease from historical averages.
+CPUE for BMUS harvested by the bottomfish handline gear was presented using two metrics in the 2022 report, pounds per trip and pounds per gear hour.
+There was 21 pounds of BMUS caught per trip in Guam in 2022, a 24% increase from the recent 10-year average and a 11% increase from the 20-year average.
+CPUE in pounds per gear hour was 1.40 for BMUS harvested with the bottomfish handline gear, which coincided with increases relative to the recent 10- and 20-year averages (32% and 9%, respectively).
+The tallied number of fishing trips that harvested BMUS increased by 58% compared with the 10-year average to 95 trips, which also represented a 56% increase relative to the 20-year average.
+The number of bottomfish fishing gear hours on trips that harvested BMUS was 1,419, a 27% increase from the 10-year average and a 40% increase to the 20-year average.
+The tallied number of unique vessels harvested BMUS in Guam was 63, an increase to both the 10- and 20-year averages by 47% and 43%, respectively.
+The average number of fishers per trip was 2, which represented a decrease from the historical average of 3.
+There was one tallied BMUS release in 2022, and a relatively low amount of non-BMUS released.
+The overall bycatch rate for Guam boat-based fisheries was 0.82% in 2022, representing a decrease from historical averages.

-For the top ten landed ECS in Guam in 2021, available data showed that the bluespine unicornfish (Naso unicornis; 10,788 lb) had the most catch from creel survey data while "reef fish" had the most catch in the commercial purchase data (914 lb).
-The second most caught ECS in the creel survey data was assorted reef fish (9,591 lb) followed by miscellaneous shallow bottomfish (6,866).
-Several other species had notable catch estimates in the creel survey data, including Trochus niloticus and Lethrinus xanthochilus.
-Most of the remainder of the top ten ECS from commercial purchase data were family groups (e.g., Serranidae and Lethrinidae) due to how the species are categorized by vendors, with the exception of atulai (bigeye scad, Selar crumenophthalmus) and amberjack (Seriola dumerili).
+For the top ten landed ECS in Guam in 2022, available data showed that the bigeye scad (Selar crumenophthalmus; 17,193 lb) had the most catch from creel survey data while "reef fish" had the most catch in the commercial purchase data (15,755 lb).
+The second most caught ECS in the creel survey data was the bluespine unicornfish (N. unicornis; 14,046 lb) followed by assorted reef fish (6,361 lb).
+Several other species had notable catch estimates in the creel survey data, including Etelis boweni and N. lituratus.
+Many of the top ten ECS from commercial purchase data were family groups (e.g., Scaridae and Lethrinidae) due to how the species are categorized by vendors.

-For prioritized ECS (i.e., those selected by DAWR) in Guam, 2021 creel survey catch estimates for Naso unicornis and Siganus spinus were much higher than both of their associated 10- and 20-year averages.
-All other prioritized ECS had available data that indicated slight declines in catch relative to the historical trends.
-Commercial purchase invoices were only able to capture S. spinus from the DAWR-prioritized ECS, which had non-disclosed catch information for 2021 due to data confidentiality rules.
+For prioritized ECS (i.e., those selected by DAWR) in Guam, 2022 creel survey catch estimates for N. unicornis and Chlorurus frontalis were much higher than both of their associated 10- and 20-year averages.
+Other prioritized ECS had mixed trends.
+Commercial purchase invoices were only able to capture S. spinus from the DAWR-prioritized ECS, which had non-disclosed catch information for 2022 due to data confidentiality rules.

-Federal permit data show that there were 18 bottomfish permit holders in the CNMI in 2021, but there were no active permits for lobster or shrimp.
+Federal permit data show that there were nine bottomfish permit holders in the CNMI in 2022, but there were no active permits for lobster or shrimp.
 There were no active federal permits for Guam bottomfish, lobster, or shrimp fisheries.
-No catch data were reported in federal logbooks by permit holders for these fisheries in 2021.
+No catch data were reported in federal logbooks by permit holders for these fisheries in 2022.